christopheradams/elixir_style_guide/README.md

   @type long_union_type :: some_type | another_type | some_other_type
                          | a_final_type

-  # also preferred - one return type per line
+  # also preferred - one type per line
   @type long_union_type :: some_type
                          | another_type
                          | some_other_type